julian-molina/Documentation/_data/trading_system.md

 trading_system: "A trading system is a framework handling the low-level logic that serves to structure the processes and methods used to implement and deploy trading strategies."

-strategy: "A strategy is a set of actions occurring in stages, designed to achieve a specific goal within a broader plan, via executing trades."
+trading_strategy: "A strategy is a set of actions occurring in stages, designed to achieve a specific goal within a broader plan, via executing trades."

 trigger_stage: "The trigger stage deals with monitoring the market in search of trading opportunities with the corresponding strategy."

 trigger-on_event: "The trigger-on event defines the set of rules that need to be met for the corresponding strategy to be triggered on.
-A strategy that is triggered may use all the capital available to the trading system, preventing other strategies in the system from triggering."
+A strategy that is triggered may use all the capital available to the trading system, and prevents other strategies in the system from triggering."

 situation: "A situation refers to a specific state of the market in which a certain event should take place, as defined by any number of conditions."